ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/00-introduction.md

 of applications that trees can speed up include describing mathematical expressions and the syntactic elements of computer programs
-(using expression trees, see section @sec:differentiating-between-internal-nodes-and-leaves), prioritizing jobs (using binary heaps, see section @sec:binary-heaps), or organizing the information needed to drive data compression algorithms (using Huffman coding, see section @sec:case-study-huffman-coding).
+(using expression trees, see @sec:differentiating-between-internal-nodes-and-leaves), prioritizing jobs (using binary heaps, see @sec:binary-heaps), or organizing the information needed to drive data compression algorithms (using Huffman coding, see @sec:case-study-huffman-coding).

-This chapter covers terminology used for discussing binary trees (section @sec:definitions-and-properties), tree traversals (section @sec:traversing-a-binary-tree), approaches to implementing tree nodes (section @sec:implementing-binary-trees), and various examples of binary trees.
+This chapter covers terminology used for discussing binary trees (@sec:definitions-and-properties), tree traversals (@sec:traversing-a-binary-tree), approaches to implementing tree nodes (@sec:implementing-binary-trees), and various examples of binary trees.